 “I could see that Luna was happy and confident in a way I had never seen before.
 Since then, Luna has never hesitated to stand up on the stage and sing,” Moore said.

-As a mom, she knows Luna’s future is rooted in her sense of self and she’s built a support network around her, with other therapists, in programs she’s attended such as the Rainbow Resource Youth Program.
+As a mom, she knows Luna’s future is rooted in her sense of self and they’ve built a support network around them, with other therapists, in programs they’ve attended such as the Rainbow Resource Youth Program.

 “It was the Let It Out program that was first and gave us both hope that things could be good, life could be meaningful.”